Sigil-Ebook/Sigil/README.md

 Starting with Sigil 2.3.0, Qt6.4 is the minimum requirement to build Sigil.
 You'll need to use an older version if you need to build with Qt5.

-For newer Linux systems like Ubuntu 23.04 (and its derivitives), or Arch Linux, or Debian Trixie or Unstable, you should be able to compile Sigil using repo-provided dependencies.
+For newer Linux systems like Ubuntu 23.04 (and its derivatives), or Arch Linux, or Debian Trixie or Unstable, you should be able to compile Sigil using repo-provided dependencies.
 Instructions for doing so can be found in:

 > [docs/Building_on_Linux.md](./docs/Building_on_Linux.md)